Written by: Nousheen

 Source: YouTube

 Merida from Brave (2012) challenged traditional notions of what a princess should be.
 She was independent and refused to conform to societal expectations.
 Merida’s story centered on her relationship with her mother and her desire to forge her own path rather than find a prince.
+These modern characters show a range of personalities, body types, and cultural backgrounds.
+These female animation characters go beyond finding romance.
+This revolutionary shift reflects a growing understanding of the need for diverse representation in media.

 Impact Of Female Creators